jepusto/clubSandwich/README.md

 # clubSandwich

-`clubSandwich` provides several cluster-robust variance estimators (i.e., sandwich estimators) for ordinary and weighted least squares linear regression models and for generalized linear models.
+`clubSandwich` provides several cluster-robust variance estimators (i.e., sandwich estimators) for ordinary and weighted least squares linear regression models, two-stage least squares regression models, and generalized linear models.
 Several adjustments are incorporated to improve small-sample performance.
 The package includes functions for estimating the variance-covariance matrix and for testing single- and multiple-contrast hypotheses based on Wald test statistics.